sebastiantramontana/Vitraux/docs/reference-manual.md

 ## Versioning and Deployment

-- When using `VMUpdateFunctionCaching.ByVersion`, bump the version whenever you change mappings or upgrade Vitraux so clients fetch fresh JS functions.
+- When using `AutoGeneratedFunctionCaching.ByVersion`, bump the version whenever you change mappings or upgrade Vitraux so clients fetch fresh JS functions.
 - The generated JS is transient in memory; the caching mechanism relies on the client’s JS runtime (via the Vitraux JS bootstrap) to store/reuse functions by version.

 ---